turingschool/curriculum-site/module2/intermission_work/dog_party.md

 ---
 ## Overview

-It's a dog party!
-As a Software developer, you're going to need to be able to accurately build out the UI (user interface) for websites based on [comps](https://en.wikipedia.org/wiki/Comprehensive_layout) provided by a designer.
-For this project, you'll build a 1-page static site to practice writing well structured, semantic HTML with clean, precise CSS.
+Welcome to the Dog Party project!
+As a software developer, you’ll often need to build user interfaces (UI) based on[comps](https://en.wikipedia.org/wiki/Comprehensive_layout) provided by a designer.
+In this project, you’ll create a one-page static site to practice writing well-structured, semantic HTML and clean, precise CSS.

-Similar to what you might be asked to do on the job, we've given you a comp with a set of technical specs to go along with it and your challenge is to build it.
+We’ve provided a design comp and a set of technical specifications.
+Your challenge is to build the site according to these requirements.

 ## Learning Goals

-- Practice accurately building a comp
+- Practice accurately building a design comp.
-- Write well structured, semantic HTML
+- Write well structured, semantic HTML.
-- Craft clean, DRY CSS
+- Craft clean, DRY (Don't Repeat Yourself) CSS

 ## Design Comp